Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 5 min read
+Melasma clinical guidance image Melasma 6 min read

-Eczema guide for family and caregivers.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
+Melasma guide for family and caregivers.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
 This article explains cleanser, moisturiser, and active ingredient selection with practical UK-focused next steps for online dermatologist care.

-Many patients ask whether Eczema can be managed safely online.
+Many patients ask whether Melasma can be managed safely online.
 For family and caregivers, this guide explains cleanser, moisturiser, and active ingredient selection in clear and practical language.

 During online review, clinicians check severity, red flags, and treatment suitability. consistent routines reduce barrier damage and improve treatment outcomes over time.
-If warning signs appear (widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering), urgent NHS pathways should be used.
+If warning signs appear (rapid painful change, bleeding lesion, or atypical irregular pigmented growth), urgent NHS pathways should be used.

 • Clinical focus: consistent routines reduce barrier damage and improve treatment outcomes over time.